collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### The Destination

-The destination is great autonomy.
+The destination is greater autonomy.

 </td></tr>